Breaking down the Detox phase

 Upon admission to the Las Vegas treatment center, most clients need to enter the detox phase Detox is literally ridding the toxins from your body to bring it back to homeostasis (or normalcy).
 Depending on the type, amount, your age, size, family history, and for how long, your time in detox will vary.
 In addition, your age, ethnicity, and gender may also play a part in the detox process.

 It is imperative that you DO NOT attempt to detox without medical supervision.
 If you cannot for whatever reason detox at a treatment center, please check into a hospital.
 There are sights on the internet which tell you how to “safely detox from home.”
 While it is possible to detox from home, it is not safe to do so unless a trained medical person is with you at all times.

 Detoxes vary with substances.
 The most common are alcohol and opioids.
 Both of these substances are carefully monitored by a medical team.

-Depending on the amount of substances you have taken and time you have been using, your alcohol detox can be approximately 3-14 days.
+Depending on the number of substances you have taken and the time you have been using, your alcohol detox can be approximately 3-14 days.
 There are degrees of severity of alcohol abuse, and if not controlled, the withdrawals may end you up in the hospital.
 Being completely honest with the treatment team and medical staff up front is important for your well-being throughout your stay, starting with detox.
 The staff is there to assist you and treat the existing conditions to the best of their ability.